|

 buy reload packs at your grocery store?
 Convenience store?

 Pharmacy?
 Gas station?
-Wal-Mart?
+Walmart?

-- Other fees
+- Other

 - Take a look at the fee schedule to see where you'll incur additional